Growing apricots beside a small pond is essential.

 Usually the spring frost will destroy most of the apricot buds.
 But if you have a big fruit orchard, you may have to consider implementing a computer monitoring system that, could spray water automatically on the buds when the system detected the air temperature falls on the freezing point (danger level).
 The water will then form into ice, to protect the flower buds before they could be destroyed by the frost.

-We were surprised to see the fruits were expended into full size; only after they changed to yellow colour (above picture 10).
+We were surprised to see the fruits were became full size; only after they changed colour from green to yellow (above picture 9&10).

 During the fruit ripening time; the small birds (below picture 16) may come and visit your tree for the insects and the fruits as well.